We read it and hear it all the time: “The Bible is God’s love letter to us.”

 But the Bible is also the Father’s love letter to the Son.

 Think about it: Page after page, from Genesis to Revelation, we see Christ’s power, His glory, His beauty, His love, His purity, His holiness–everything.
-Jesus is sheer and beautiful perfection!
+Jesus is absolute perfection!

 And the Father wanted us to know this!
 To some extent, the Bible is God the Father showing off, bragging on His Son!